 Earth Steward Apprenticeship

-Now in it’s seventh year, the Earth Steward Apprenticeship is a year course for young people aged between 13-17 which is designed to inspire awe, wonder and respect for nature in participants through practical, sensory and playful outdoor activities.
-The programme enables participants to develop real connections with plants and animals, become more deeply engaged with their local community and to feel the excitement of discovery as they develop a sense of belonging through knowing their place on the Earth.
-Visit our website for more information.
+Now in its seventh year, the Earth Steward Apprenticeship is a year-long course for young people aged between 13-17 which is designed to inspire awe, wonder and respect for nature through practical, sensory and playful outdoor activities.
+It enables participants to develop real connections with plants and animals, become more deeply engaged with their local community and develop a sense of belonging through knowing their place on the earth.

-The programme enables participants to develop a variety of skills to help them thrive in the natural environment, discover their role as integrated members and care givers of the natural world, gain a greater depth of appreciation and understanding for the outdoors, become more self-reliant and able to adapt to an ever-changing world and develop strategies for taking sustainable practices into adult life.
+The programme helps participants develop skills to help them thrive in the natural world, discover their role as integrated members and care givers of nature, become more self-reliant and adaptable and develop strategies for taking sustainable practices into adult life.

 Warden Park Primary Academy

 Many of the children we work with have very little access to any form of nature.
-Through the art of nature play we enable them to begin developing a relationship with nature, providing opportunities to discover, explore and challenge themselves, building self confidence and respect for themselves, each other and the world around them.
+Through the art of nature play we enable them to begin developing a relationship with the natural world, providing opportunities to discover, explore and challenge themselves.
+This helps build self confidence and respect for themselves, each other and the world around them.

-Now in it’s third year, this monthly programme (run in partnership with Cultivating Curiosity) is for children aged between 3-13 years.
+Now in its third year, this monthly programme (run in partnership with Cultivating Curiosity) is for children aged between 3-13 years.
 Over sixty families are currently involved.
-Nature connection exercises, bushcraft, woodland crafts, wild play and a variety of other forest school activities are employed with the aim to educate and strengthen children’s relationships with themselves, their peers and the natural world.
+Nature connection exercises, bushcraft, woodland crafts, wild play and a variety of other forest school activities are used to educate and strengthen children’s relationships with themselves, their peers and the natural world.

-The programme provides opportunities for children of all ages to engage with the woodland world in a safe context, mentored by professional practitioners.
-A secondary benefit of the programme is the support it provides for parents, not only with respect to childcare but also in relation to the opportunity it offers them to be members of a wide reaching community which is actively engaged in the mentoring of their children and the support of one another.
+It provides opportunities for children to engage with with woods in a safe way.
+The programme also benefits parents, not only in terms of childcare but also in the opportunity it offers them to be members of a wide reaching community which is actively engaged in the mentoring of their children and the support of one another.

 We regularly host events in which individuals, families and organisations which are part of our East Sussex community network come to share food and fellowship and work together for a few hours on some of the community-led initiatives running at our Horam site.
-In the past some of these activities have included planting a community orchard, natural bee keeping, rubbish/waste clearing, Equinox celebrations and creating Biodynamic Preparations.
-We’ve also run a team building day for the Environment Agency and we host volunteer days every Tuesday and Thursday throughout the year.
+In the past some of these activities have included planting a community orchard, natural bee keeping, rubbish/waste clearing, Equinox celebrations and creating Biodynamic preparations.
+We’ve also run a team-building day for the Environment Agency and we host regular volunteer days throughout the year.

-As well as strengthening our community network, these events offer community members access to nature, opportunities to participate in inclusive, regenerative cultural processes and develop land-based skills.
+As well as strengthening our network, these events offer people access to nature, opportunities to participate in inclusive, regenerative cultural processes and develop land-based skills.